mit-rss/wall_follower/README.md

 Please have all members of your team read and sign the electrical safety form here before starting work on the racecar:
 [https://eecs-ug.scripts.mit.edu:444/safety/index.py/6.141](https://eecs-ug.scripts.mit.edu:444/safety/index.py/6.4200)

+Your motor battery is a LiPo battery, which can be dangerous if not treated properly.
+We will provide storage bags for you to store them safely in between work sessions.
+See this [video](https://www.youtube.com/watch?v=aZOKLpOn_W4) for an example of a LiPo battery fire.

 ## Submission and Grading